dutzi/dutzi.github.io/content/blog/optimizing-our-build-time/index.md

 ```

 And that's it.
 3 simple steps and our build time decreased significantly.
 Next time I will share how we later added Hot Module Replacement, a configuration that helped save precious time and improve the feedback loop we experience while developing.

+## Learn From The Best

+When approaching such a task, the first idea that comes to mind is to delve in Webpack's docs and see what we could find.
+But it's not the only one.

+A different approach I found, that has really proven itself, was to go through `webpack.config` files of existing open source projects.
+Specifically, [Create React App's](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/config/webpack.config.js) one.
+There's **a lot** you can learn from it.

+I will definitely keep this approach, of learning from the best, in mind in future tasks.

 ## Wait, You Said 1 Second.